Skip to content

 1. Log in at secure.verifypdf.com.
 You land on the Documents page.

-2. Drag one or more PDFs onto the upload panel, or click the panel to browse and pick files.
+2. Select Upload in the top-right, then drag one or more files onto the upload panel, or click the panel to browse and pick files.

 3. You can upload up to 10 files at once.
 If you pick more, only the first 10 are accepted.